CTPSSTAFF/modeldev_webpage/content/docs/versions/v1.0/4-outputs-calibration/index.md

 ---
 title: "4.
-Model Calibration & Outputs (v0.1)"
+Model Calibration & Outputs"
 ---

 This chapter describes the adjustments made to calibrate the model to observed conditions and summarizes the final STOPS estimates.